OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

       composer update --no-plugins --no-scripts --no-dev

+   .. note:: This command will ensure all required libraries are updated by composer.
+The shop is not yet fully updated to OXID 7 at this point.
+For this we need to complete the next steps as well.

 #.
-To get the new compilation and run the update, run the scripts.
+To fully install the new compilation for OXID eShop 7, composer now also needs to run the scripts and plugins.

    To do so, execute the command given below the following notes.